wp-plugins/wp-pizzeria/readme.txt

 == Description ==

 Turns WordPress instalation into powerful pizzeria site backend with ability to add pizzas, beverages and pasta.

-Best, and probably the only one, WordPress plugin for pizzeria website.
-Give it a try!
+= Multiple pizza sizes and prices =

+You get an ability to manage your pizzas in clean, fast and primarily WordPress style.
+Via plugin's settings page you can add multiple pizza sizes and for each size, you can set custom price.

+= Attract your customer =

+Plugin displays pizzas in clean menu table with all your customer needs to know - menu number, title, ingrediences, price for various sizes.

+But that's not all.
+Your site visitor is able to filter pizzas by ingrediences and thus he/she is able to find her favorite pizza in few seconds!

 == Installation ==

 1. Upload plugin's directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Clean and useful pizza overview for administrators
+2. Frontend pizza filtering for easy choose
+3. Handy extended description for your pizzas
+4. Easy to use settins page
+5. Simple and Quick admin menu
+6. Edit your pizza's fast right from the overview
+7. Ability to add ingredient image
+8. Extended dashboard Right now widget

 == Do you want more functionality? ==